 - Risk Status - whether the risk is open or closed

 - Mitigating and contingent actions - the actions that will be taken to respond to the risk including what action will be taken if the risk does occur.
 Risk Mitigation techniques.

 Example Risk Register

-The risk log is a key control document for the Project Manager and should be checked and if necessary updated on a daily basis.
-As the log is updated it should be checked against the agreed risk tolerances and any risk falling outside of the tolerance should be escalated to the project board.
-Where the project is part of a programme the risk log should be checked for risks that may impact on the programme and those risks should also be escalated.
-At each sign-off stage the risk log will be a key control document and at project close it feeds into the post-project review and lessons learned reporting.
+The risk register is a key control document for the Project Manager and should be checked and if necessary updated on a daily basis.
+As the log is updated it should be checked against the agreed risk tolerances and any risk falling outside of the tolerance should be escalated to the Project Board.
+Where the project is part of a programme the risk register should be checked for risks that may impact on the programme and those risks should also be escalated.
+At each sign-off stage the risk register will be a key control document and at project close it feeds into the post-project review and lessons learned reporting.

 Read more on Risk Management:

 - Risk Management Glossary

 - Prince2 Risk Register

 Risk Management Guidelines - referencesOffice of Government Commerce (2002), Managing Successful Projects with PRINCE2: 2009 Edition, London: TSO.